valyli/sample-whatsapp-voice-to-voice-messaging/README.md

 ## Security Considerations

 - All data in transit and at rest is encrypted
-- SNS and SQS use Customer Managed Keys (CMK)
+- SNS, SQS, and S3 use AWS KMS for encryption
 - S3 buckets enforce SSL and block public access
 - IAM policies follow the principle of least privilege